Category Archives: Conscious Mindset

 Electrical Stress

-Electrical stress is now recognized as a significant contributor to many health problems and in fact a new chronic illness, “Diabetes Type 3”, has been coined to describe illness believed to be caused by electropollution.
+Electrical stress is now recognized as a significant contributor to many health problems and in fact a new chronic illness.
+The term ‘Diabetes Type 3’, has been coined to describe illness believed to be caused by electropollution.

-Surrounding yourself with sources of negative ions helps to rebalance this disharmony, as does being in places where negative ions are in abundance.
+Surrounding yourself with sources of negative ions helps rebalance this disharmony, as does being in places where negative ions are in abundance such as waterfalls or the ocean.

-The surface of the earth is electically conductive and has a permanent supply of free electrons sitting just above the surface.
+The surface of the earth is electrically conductive and has a permanent supply of free electrons sitting just above the surface.
 The charge on the earth surface is negative and anything that is close to the surface will also carry that charge.

-Your body also has an electrical field, sometimes referred to as the biofield or the aura.
-When your bare feet are in contact with the earth negative electrons can easily pass into you.
-Grounding helps to prevent a build-up of harmful electrons in your body as well as promoting a discharge of the positive ions from your body into the earth.
+Grounding allows an electron exchange between you and the earth.
+This helps to prevent a build-up of harmful electrons in your body as well as promoting a discharge of the positive ions from your body into the earth.
 Simultaneously you receive a flood of free electrons from the earth.

-When the ions in your body and the Earth are very different an ion exchange occurs.
-These neutralize the free radicals in your body which cause inflammation and are responsible for many health problems.
+When the ions within your body and within the Earth are different an ion exchange occurs.
+This neutralizes free radicals in your body which cause inflammation and are responsible for many health problems.
 The flood of electrons immediately ‘re-balances’ you, which is why you feel so good when you walk outside barefoot.

 In case you got lost in that explanation, simply, standing on the earth rebalances the electromagnetic field of your body, helping to strengthen your immune system, and boosting both your health and your wellbeing.

 For most of our existence humans have gone barefoot and often slept directly on the ground.
 Things now are very different.
 As well as being surrounded by electromagnetic pollution we are cut off from receiving the rebalancing benefits from the earth because the shoes that we now wear have rubber and synthetic soles that insulate and block transmission of the natural beneficial energy of the earth.
-Think how rubber gloves can provide protection from electrical shock.
+It’s just like how rubber gloves can provide protection from electrical shock.
 Your shoes act in much the same way.

 How to Ground Yourself

-Take your shoes off and stand or walk barefoot on grass, beach, bare earth, even concrete when it is laid directly on the earth (but not if it is painted or sealed) whenever you can.
+Take your shoes off and stand or walk barefoot on grass, beach, bare earth, even concrete when it is laid directly on the earth, although not if it’s painted or sealed, whenever you can.

 To gain the full health benefit you need to walk around on the earth for about thirty minutes.